jrunningen/amtrak2calendar/README.md

 From then on, Amtrak2Calendar will scan for new Amtrak tickets once per hour, and sync them to your calendar as necessary.

 1. Accept all the permissions.
-You're granting these permissions to your own account, not to my instance.
 When it says *This app isn't verified*, click **Advanced**, then **Go to Copy of Amtrak2Calendar (unsafe)**
    a. **By the way**, I know asking people to opt-in to my unverified app
       isn't a great look.
 I'm currently Google to verify the OAuth screen,